ruslo/CGold/docs/tutorials/install/managing-dependencies/bad.rst

   * Two versions of ``x`` available: ``v1.0`` and ``v2.0``

-Options is a common way to customize your CMake code, often it's involve changing used dependencies set and project structure.
+Options is a common way to customize your CMake code, often it's involve the change of used dependencies and change of project structure.
 Let's add option ``FOO_WITH_A`` to the example to control optional dependency ``foo`` -> ``a``:

 .. literalinclude:: /examples/dep-examples/deps-submodule-option/CMakeLists.txt